Ukraine, Syria expected to top Erdogan-Putin talks in Russia

 Three more ships carrying thousands of tons of corn left Ukrainian ports Friday following the departure of the first vessel earlier this week.

+Putin thanked Erdogan on Friday for helping negotiate the grain agreements, noting its importance for many countries around the world.
+“It’s an acute issue for many developing countries, which face major problems with food and fertilizers,” he said.

-Kremlin spokesman Dmitry Peskov said Friday’s talks in Sochi will allow Putin and Erdogan to review the implementation of the grain deal.
-He noted that the two leaders will also discuss the situation in Ukraine and in Syria.
+Kremlin spokesman Dmitry Peskov told reporters that the talks in Sochi will allow Putin and Erdogan to review the implementation of the grain deal.
+He added that the two leaders will also discuss the situation in Ukraine and in Syria.

 In March, Turkey hosted a round of talks between Russian and Ukrainian negotiators who discussed a possible deal to end the hostilities.
 But the talks fell apart after the meeting in Istanbul, with Russia and Ukraine blaming each other for the lack of progress.